comyar/CZWeatherKit/README.md

 Additionally, weather services differ in the variety of locations they support.
 For example, Wunderground allows you to query by City/State, City/Country, Zipcode, Latitude/Longitude, and IP address.
 Open Weather Map only allows you to query by City/State, City/Country, Latitude/Longitude.
 When performing requests to a service, ensure that the query type is supported.

 Finally, requests carry with them a detail level.
 A detail level loosely defines how much information you wish to retrieve for the request, but the meaning can vary from each service.
 For example, when requesting forecast data from Wunderground, a detail level of `CZWeatherRequestLightDetail` will retrieve a 3-day forecast and `CZWeatherRequestFullDetail` will retrieve a 10-day forecast.
-When requesting forecast data from Open Weather Map, a detail level of `CZWeatherRequestLightDetail` will retrieve an hourly forecast and `CZWeatherRequestFullDetail` will retrieve a daily forecast
+When requesting forecast data from Open Weather Map, a detail level of `CZWeatherRequestLightDetail` will retrieve an hourly forecast and `CZWeatherRequestFullDetail` will retrieve a daily forecast.

 ### Adding New Services